-- Man-made bacteria (by contrast, naturally occurring organisms are not patentable)
+- Artificial bacteria (by contrast, naturally occurring organisms are not patentable)

-- Human genes that are identified and isolated are patentable because they are not naturally occurring when isolated.
+- Human genes identified and isolated are patentable because they are not naturally occurring when isolated

 - Business methods (e.g., FedEx's method of delivering packages overnight)

-To be novel, an invention must not be known or used by anyone else in the U.S. and must not be patented or described in a printed publication in this or a foreign country before the date of the patent application.
-Basically, if there's another invention out there before your patent application that incorporates all the same elements as your invention, then your invention is not novel and the patent will be denied.
+Prior to the patent application, another individual or the public cannot know of the invention.
+They also cannot have used it in the U.S. There cannot be a description in a printed publication or a patent in the U.S. or a foreign country either.
+If there's another invention before your patent application that incorporates all the same elements as your invention, then your invention is not novel.
+The USPTO will deny your patent.

-As a result of the "one-year rule," there is a possibility that you could destroy the novelty of your own invention by delaying the application.
-For example, if you have someone manufacture or use your invention to determine if it's patent worthy and end up applying for after a year has gone by, the application may be denied as not being novel.
-If you believe this could be a problem you should consult a patent attorney because there are different rules regarding "experimental" uses of inventions that could get you around the one year rule.
+As a result of the "one-year rule," there is a possibility that you could destroy the novelty of your invention by delaying the application.
+For example, if you have someone manufacture or use your invention to determine if it's patent worthy and end up applying for it after a year, then the application may be denied as not being novel.

-The non-obviousness test is the most difficult obstacle in the patent review process.
-The question the USPTO asks is: knowing what's out there, is the invention an obvious step?
-If the invention is simply a combination of several different prior patents, it may be deemed an obvious next step, and therefore denied.
+The non-obviousness test under 35 U.S.C. § 103 is the most difficult obstacle in the patent review process.
+The question the USPTO asks is: Knowing what's out there, is the invention an obvious step?
+If the invention combines several prior patents, it may be an obvious next step and, thus, denied.

-The USPTO will look at "prior art" (a term meaning the state of technological knowledge before the patent application to determine whether the invention is "obvious to a person having ordinary skill in the art."
+The USPTO will look at "prior art."
+Prior art refers to information or evidence that is publicly available before the filing date of an application.
+The USPTO determines whether the invention is "obvious to a person having ordinary skill in the art."
 There must be an inventive leap.
-In other words, the invention must have a distance between it and the prior art.
+In other words, the invention must distance itself from prior art.

-In addition to examining prior art, the USPTO also looks to secondary considerations to shed light on the level of obviousness at the time of the invention.
-For example, if your invention is a commercial success, that may indicate that there was nothing else in the market like your invention and that others failed to achieve the same result.
-Or if there was a long period of time between the relevant prior art and the patent at issue, it may indicate that the patent is not obvious, otherwise there would have been other similar products that tried to fill the void.
+In addition to examining prior art, the USPTO also looks to secondary considerations.
+This helps shed light on the level of obviousness at the time of the invention.
+For example, if your invention is a commercial success, that may show that there was nothing else in the market like your invention.
+Others failed to achieve the same result.
+If there was a long period between the relevant prior art and the patent at issue, it might show that the patent needs to be more obvious.
+Otherwise, there would have been other similar products that tried to fill the void.

-Non-obviousness is the most hotly contested portion of the patent review process because it's the most subjective.
-One patent examiner may look at an invention and think it's merely the next logical step up from prior art whereas another examiner may look at the same prior art and think that the invention shows an inventive leap and is therefore not obvious.
+Non-obviousness is the most contested part of the patent review process because it's the most subjective.
+One patent examiner may look at an invention and think it's the next logical step from the prior art.
+In contrast, another examiner may look at the same prior art and consider the invention shows an imaginative leap and is not obvious.

-All utility patents must demonstrate that they are useful now, not just potentially useful, or at least have a sound theoretical basis for being useful.
-For example, you may be issued a patent for a process that speeds a manufacturing line based on past processes that have proven successful, but may not be awarded a patent for a drug the effectiveness of which has no scientific backing.
-Remember that only utility patent applicants are required to prove the usefulness of the invention.
+Only utility patent applicants must show the invention's usefulness.
+All utility patents must show that they are useful now, not just potentially useful.
+The patent application must at least have a sound theoretical basis for being useful.
+For example, a patent for a process that speeds a manufacturing line based on past proven successful methods can get granted.
+Yet a drug patent is not granted because the effectiveness has no scientific backing.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help